Who Pays VA Closing Costs on A VA Mortgage?

 What Lenders Can Charge for VA Loan Closing Costs?

-Generally speaking, closing costs for a VA loan range from 2% to 5% of the total cost of the home.
+Generally speaking, closing costs for a VA loan range from 2% to 5% of the home’s total cost.
 This means that if you’re purchasing a $250,000 home, your closing costs could be anywhere from $5,000 to $12,500.

 Closing costs for VA loans typically include: